studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - Update cache when you do a change up for a same url
 - Automatically remove no more used url from the cache
 - Cache API for fonts
-- Cache API for some REST API endpoints
 - Maintenance mode